CodeChron/fullstack-js-with-meteor-react-docs/04_create_notes.md

 A good approach to implementing a feature is often to "follow the data."
 Here, we'll do so first creating a form for creating a note and then adding a handler for inserting that note into our database.

+_discuss why we'll first create a simpler form for creating notes and then add the more advanced UI later_

 ## Create a form that submits input when using the return key

 We want to be able to create a new note just by typing and hitting return.
 Let's create a component specifically intended for that.